adamnikowitz/projects/README.md

 Baseball-Model -> Working with API data, building data pipelines in MySQL and Python, training ML prediction model and running locally, scheduled with Prefect.
+Next Steps: Adding MLFlow for monitoring, FASTAPI or Flask for displaying predictions, potentially Docker and running on cloud (TBD).